Anyon superconductivity and plateau transitions in doped fractional quantum anomalous Hall insulators

 On general grounds, we expect that $\nu{\geq} 1$ (and thus $\eta{\geq} 2$) due to the Harris criterion \cite{Harris_1974}.
 In particular, for the regular IQH–insulator transition, experiments find $\nu\approx 2.38 \pm 0.02$ \cite{PhysRevLett.94.206807,PhysRevLett.102.216801}.
 However, we emphasize that this value is merely suggestive as the actual critical exponent could be affected by the interplay between gauge fluctuations and disorder at the transition.
 Nevertheless, our simple analysis indicates that the stiffness should remain relatively low in the immediate vicinity of the transition, which could lead to much stronger temperature variations of the resistivity on the superconducting side of the plateau transition (see Fig.~\ref{fig:StiffnessResistivity}(b)).
 We note that this behavior was indeed observed in \cite{MoTe2SC}.

-The critical filling $\nu_{e,c}$ can be roughly estimated from the well-known condition~\cite{Laughlin_extended,khmelnitskii1983quantization} determining when the lowest critical state crosses the chemical potential (which in turn follows from the two-parameter scaling picture of the IQH-insulator transition).
-Applying this condition to our problem, we find
+The critical filling $\nu_{e,c}$ can be roughly estimated from the well-known condition~\cite{Laughlin_extended,khmelnitskii1983quantization} determining when the lowest critical state crosses the chemical potential (which in turn follows from the two-parameter scaling picture of the IQH-insulator transition and is applicable both for $\omega_c\tau\gg 1$ and $\omega_c\tau\ll 1$.).
+Applying this condition to our problem, we find $|\nu_{e,c}|\approx m_{2/3}/(\pi\tau)$, which can be intuitively understood as the point at which the broadened Landau levels of CFs begin to overlap and the single-particle gap closes (see End Matter for details.)

-where $\nu_{2/3,c}$ is the density of anyons, and $B_{\rm eff}=-2\pi \nu_{2/3}/3 $ is the effective magnetic field for $\psi_{2/3}$.
-This equation is applicable both for $\omega_c\tau\gg 1$ and $\omega_c\tau\ll 1$.
-From Eq.~\eqref{eq:Levitation_formula}, we see that in the absence of external magnetic field, both $B_{\rm eff}$ and $\nu_{2/3,c}$ are proportional to the density of doped anyons.
-This yields an equation for $\omega_c \tau = \frac{\pi \tau |\delta \nu| }{m_{2/3}}$.
-Its solution is $\omega_c \tau \sim 1$ which gives a critical density $\delta \nu_c \sim \frac{m_{2/3}}{\tau}$.
-This condition can also be anticipated from the high-doping, weak-disorder side, even without invoking localization.
-It corresponds to the point at which the broadened Landau levels begin to overlap and the single-particle gap closes.
 Thus, the critical density increases with either increasing disorder strength or the anyon effective mass.
 This naturally explains why this transition will not be observed in very disordered samples or in FQH with continuous MTS where $m_{2/3}$ is infinite.
+We note that, in principle, the precise values of the critical densities cannot be fully derived from the IQH–insulator transition of the CFs alone, as the dynamical gauge fluctuations are also likely to contribute \footnote{Similar issues with the CS gauge fluctuations arise in the more conventional context of transitions between FQH plateaus (see, e.g., \cite{Pruisken1999}).}.
+Nevertheless, we still expect our mean field treatment to correctly capture the qualitative trends as the anyon mass and elastic scattering rate are varied.

-Using our dictionary to map the transition from FQAH to SC to an IQH plateau transition of CFs also enables us to express the conductivity tensor $\hat{\sigma}$ for electrons in terms of the conductivity tensor $\hat{\sigma}_{2/3}$ for $\psi_{2/3}$ as
+Using our dictionary to map the transition from FQAH to SC to an IQH plateau transition of CFs also enables us to express the conductivity tensor $\hat{\sigma}_e$ for electrons in terms of the conductivity tensor $\hat{\sigma}_{2/3}$ for $\psi_{2/3}$ as